 When you are ready, take out your novel and read it straight through, just as you would any other book.
 This should give you a clear idea as to which parts of the story are working, which parts aren’t, and what, and where, the main problems are.
 Time for draft two, and, perhaps, even draft three or four, who knows?
 Repeat the process for each draft, and when you have the manuscript as good as you can get it, structurally-speaking, you can edit it yourself, checking in particular for obvious typos and spelling mistakes.
 Then send it to your beta readers: fellow writers, friends and family whose judgement you trust and who will be honest with you.
 Once you have all the comments back from your readers, proceed to draft and self-edit number whatever we’re at.

-Many writers are sorely tempted to skip this step mainly due to the expense of hiring a development (or structural) editor.
+Many writers are sorely tempted to skip this step mainly due to the expense of hiring a developmental (or structural) editor.
 But you should remember that the story is one of the most important elements of your novel (character being another).
 Forgive the bluntness, but there is enough evidence out there in the marketplace to show that a rattling good story will sell a book, even when the prose is fairly pedestrian.
-Hiring a development editor to help you get the story right could be the best investment you make.
+Hiring a developmental editor to help you get the story right could be the best investment you make.
 If you really can’t stretch to a full structural edit, at the very least, have it professionally critiqued, so that you are sure there are no major plot, character or pacing difficulties lurking in the manuscript just waiting to pop out and infuriate your readers.

 Now, fast-forward another draft or three to the point where you are absolutely certain there will be no further amendments to the story or structure.
 Congratulations, you’ve made it!
-It’s time for a copy-edit.
+It’s time for a line/copy-edit.